List of House of the Dragon characters: Alicent Hightower

-In season 2, Alicent has begun a sexual relationship with Criston, who she is sleeping with during the murder of her grandson Prince Jaehaerys Targaryen.
+In season 2, Alicent has begun a sexual relationship with Criston, whom she is sleeping with during the murder of her grandson Prince Jaehaerys Targaryen.
 She later attends the funeral procession of Jaehaerys and helps calm her daughter Helaena when she is on the verge of a panic attack due to her grief.
-While praying in the Grand Sept, she is visited by Rhaenyra who had managed to sneak into the city to try and make peace.
-Rhaenyra informs Alicent that she has misinterpreted Viserys' final words regarding the "Prince That Was Promised" which led to her wanting to put Aegon on the throne.
+While praying in the Grand Sept, she is visited by Rhaenyra, who had managed to sneak into the city to try and make peace.
+Rhaenyra informs Alicent that she has misinterpreted Viserys' final words regarding the "Prince That Was Promised", which led to her wanting to put Aegon on the throne.
 Alicent dismisses Rhaenyra's pleas and warns her that the war is inevitable now that Criston and his army are marching on the Crownlands.
 She requests that Grand Maester Orwyle discreetly bring her moon tea to prevent her from getting pregnant with Criston's child.
 Following the Battle at Rook's Rest, she visits Aegon and witnesses his grievous injuries.
-When selecting a regent to take over while Aegon recovers from his injuries sustained during the Battle at Rook's rest, the majority of the Small Council advocates for Aemond over Alicent.
+When selecting a regent to take over while Aegon recovers from his injuries sustained during the Battle at Rook's Rest, the majority of the Small Council advocates for Aemond over Alicent.
 After receiving no word from Lord Dalton Greyjoy, who was approached to fill the vacant position of Master of Ships, Alicent vehemently objects to Lord Jasper Wylde's proposal to have Alicent marry him.
 She is then forced to step down from her advisory position on the Small Council by Aemond after she continues to disagree with the rest of its members.
-She speaks with her brother, Ser Gwayne Hightower, about her youngest son Daeron who she hadn't seen for many years since he had become a ward of House Hightower.
+She speaks with her brother, Ser Gwayne Hightower, about her youngest son Daeron, whom she hadn't seen for many years since he had become a ward of House Hightower.
 She later takes Helaena to the Grand Sept to pray for Aegon's recovery.
-After the smallfolk begin rioting in King's Landing when Rhaenyra sends shipments of food to the starving city, she and Helaena are forced to flee the Grand Sept with several Kingsguard, and are quickly overrun by rioters until they are escorted to their carriage by Ser Rickard Thorne and flee the area.
+After the smallfolk begin rioting in King's Landing when Rhaenyra sends shipments of food to the starving city, she and Helaena are forced to flee the Grand Sept with several Kingsguard and are quickly overrun by rioters until they are escorted to their carriage by Ser Rickard Thorne and flee the area.
 Feeling dismayed at her removal from the Small Council and the dangers present within King's Landing, she requests that Rickard escort her to the Kingswood so that she may be alone and away from the city for a while.
 While spending time with Helaena, Alicent becomes concerned for her daughter's mental state and asks if she wants to leave King's Landing.
 Alicent then stops Aemond from trying to force Helaena to join him on her dragon Dreamfyre and admonishes him for burning down Sharp Point in anger.
 With Orwyle's help, she leaves King's Landing with Rickard and goes to Dragonstone to confront Rhaenyra.
 Alicent admits her faults and the damage she has caused and agrees to leave King's Landing open for capture so Rhaenyra can end the war quickly.
-However, Rhaenyra refuses to allow Aegon to live, as his claim to the throne is what started the conflict, and forces Alicent to choose between peace or escalating the war.
-Alicent reluctantly agrees with her terms and is allowed to leave Dragonstone.
+However, Rhaenyra refuses to allow Aegon to live, as his claim to the throne is what started the conflict, and forces Alicent to choose between peace and escalating the war.
+Alicent reluctantly agrees to her terms and is allowed to leave Dragonstone.